andrew henderson menu

 What does it mean to renounce US citizenship?

-It’s the legal process of formally surrendering US nationality.
-Once done, it cannot be reversed and means the rights that can be claimed as a US citizen no longer apply.
+It’s the legal process of formally surrendering US citizenship.
+Once done, it cannot be reversed, and the rights that can be claimed as a US citizen no longer apply.

 What are the benefits of renouncing US citizenship?